How to Relieve Muscle Pain?

 • Bowel and bladder control loss

-• Leg weakness; if you have a history of back injury or spinal disorder, you should also be in touch with your doctor.
+• Leg weakness; if you have a history of back injury or spinal disorder, you should also contact your doctor.

 Rest